fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs model_number %}
-The number of the model related to the IC.
+The number of the model related to the CI.
 {% enddocs %}

 {% docs owned_by_link %}